-- To store the search expression and options, click the early button and specify the name under which those query options will be saved. - To retrieve a previously saved query, click the button and select from the displayed list the name of the query you would like to retrieve (for more information, see Saving and Retrieving Queries). - Once the criteria have been properly set, click the button to find all sequences meeting those criteria.
+- To store the search expression and options, click the button and specify the name under which those query options will be saved. - To retrieve a previously saved query, click the button and select from the displayed list the name of the query you would like to retrieve (for more information, see Saving and Retrieving Queries). - Search button to find all sequences Once the criteria have been properly set, click the meeting those criteria.
 If at least one sequence if found, the Frequency Matrix and Search Hits page become enabled.